This is a summary of key terms when you book a flight with us. It does not replace our full terms and conditions.

 You can change your flight(s) to another easyJet flight if you pay the Flight Change Fee plus the fare difference (if any) for your new flight.
 You can change the name of a passenger on a booking to someone else by paying a Name Change Fee.
 These are clearly listed in Fees and Charges.

-Fees are lower for changes made more than 60 days in advance of travel.
 It’s cheaper to make changes on our website or via our mobile app (this must be done at least 2 hours before departure).
-Alternatively, you can speak to our Customer Services Team (at least 2 hours before) or visit our Customer Services Desk at the airport (at least 1 hour before).
+Alternatively, you can speak to our Customer Services Team (at least 2 hours before) or visit our Ground Crew at bag drop at the airport (at least 1 hour before).

 It’s important that your name is spelt correctly on your booking confirmation and your boarding pass and that it matches the name on your travel document.
 If it is not, you’ll need to correct it as soon as possible.
 You can do this on our website, or via our Customer Services Team.
 We won’t charge you for this.